 Method 1: Convert in Design Software

-After converting, always proof the colours on a CMYK-calibrated display or request a print proof.
+After converting, always proof the colours on a CMYK-calibrated display if one is available, or request a physical print proof from your print shop for anything colour-critical — screen previews of CMYK files are still an RGB approximation unless properly soft-proofed.

 Method 2: Automatic PDF Conversion

-If you only have a PDF (no original design file), use PrintFix247 or PrintConvert247 to convert the PDF from RGB to CMYK automatically using a professional ICC profile.
+If you only have a PDF (no original design file), use PrintFix247 or PrintConvert247 to convert the PDF from RGB to CMYK automatically using a professional ICC profile — no need to recreate the file from scratch or track down the original source.

 Convert your PDF to CMYK automatically